MortenChristiansen/TypeBridge/README.md

 ## Features

-This library grants all supported types a magical `Map` function which allows instances of the type to be converted to any type having exactly the same properties.
+This library grants all supported types a magical `Map` function which allows instances of the type to be converted to any type where each of the properties on the destination type can be matched by a property on the source type.
+A matching property with have the same name and type.
 The method will not exist until you type it out for the first time for a given source and destination type.
 If no implementation appears it means that no mapping could be made.
 This either means that the types do not support it, for example because they do not have the same properties or that the `Map` function has been used in an unsupported way.
 See Known Limitations for more info about the second case.

 Example use: